superfly/docs/blueprints/staging-prod-isolation.html.md

 ### Manage organizations with flyctl

-You can create new organizations and invite or remove members using [`fly orgs` flyctl commands](/docs/flyctl/orgs/).
+To create new organizations and invite or remove members, use [`fly orgs` flyctl commands](/docs/flyctl/orgs/).

-When you have more than one org, flyctl prompts you to choose an organization when needed.
+When you have more than one org, flyctl prompts you to choose an organization when required.
 You can run commands on a specific app in any org using the `--app` option if you aren't in the app's project source directory in your terminal.

 ## Other kinds of isolation and access control